 - powdered sugar and cocoa powder for garnish

 - Preheat oven to 325°F. Grease a 13×9 inch baking pan and set aside.

 - In a large bowl, mix together vegetable oil and sugar.
 Stir in eggs, one at a time.
 Add in bananas and vanilla and stir to combine.

 - In another bowl, stir together flour, baking powder, baking soda and salt.

-- Working in batches, stir 1/3 of the flour mixture into the sugar mixture.
-Add 1/3 of the Almond Breeze and stir.
+- Working in batches, stir ⅓ of the flour mixture into the sugar mixture.
+Add ⅓ of the milk and stir.
 Repeat until everything is mixed together.
 Stir in chocolate chips.